freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 160.1

-Looks like it all worked.
+It's looking good.
 Create another table named `customers`.
 It will store a name and phone number for each customer that wants to rent a bike.

 #### HINTS